manvocao0271/LLM-Assisted-Resume-Portfolio-Customizer/README.md

 Single-file CLI that converts a resume PDF into structured JSON with the help of any OpenAI-compatible LLM.

+## Project Summary

+### Introduction & Overview
+ResumeParser transforms traditional résumés into structured data and polished portfolio experiences.
+The project combines a CLI parser, a FastAPI backend, and a React-based dashboard so users can upload a PDF, normalize its contents, tweak every section, and preview the final portfolio before publishing.

+### Main Goals & Guiding Questions
+- How can we reliably extract résumé content using LLMs without sacrificing determinism or safety?
+- What editing workflows help users reconcile raw parser output with their preferred portfolio narrative?
+- Can we offer generative design assistance while preventing arbitrary code execution in the browser?

+### Background & Context
+Building public-facing portfolios from résumés usually requires manual reformatting.
+This project started as a CLI experiment to coerce LLMs into stable JSON output, then grew into a full-stack prototype that keeps human control at every step: section ordering, contact cleanup, draft previews, and publish-time slug management.

+### Methods & Tools
+- **Parsing & Normalization:** Python 3.12, `llm_label_resume.py`, PyPDF2 link extraction, and environment-driven OpenAI-compatible providers.
+- **Backend Services:** FastAPI, async SQLAlchemy with Alembic migrations, Supabase Storage integration, and deterministic schema generation for prompts.
+- **Frontend Experience:** React 18 with Vite, Tailwind CSS, Zustand state store, and a SchemaRenderer that only renders vetted UI primitives.
+- **Dev Ergonomics:** Vite proxying, reusable npm scripts, and dry-run modes for both the parser and backend to support local testing.

+### Findings & Outcomes
+- Locked-in JSON normalization ensures summaries, contact details, and project bullet points stay consistent across CLI, API, and UI.
+- Review & Customize steps now feature buffered inputs, HTTPS-only link sanitization, and up/down section reordering that matches the public preview order.
+- A discrete “Preview draft” flow saves the latest edits, opens `/preview/:slug`, and safeguards draft access by requiring both slug and portfolio ID.
+- The experimental schema-first generator translates prompts into deterministic UI specs, offering creative layouts without allowing arbitrary HTML or scripts.
+- Documentation, build scripts, and environment scaffolding let contributors stand up the full stack quickly (Python backend, React frontend, optional Supabase services).

 ## Project status

 What’s already working and what’s left for a minimal publishable MVP.